Click on the blue icon () next to the question to see a related video

 Pell Grant is subject to a limit of 12 full-time semesters from all colleges cumulatively.
 In addition, you are no longer eligible for Pell Grant after obtaining a Bachelor's degree.

 Logon to WebSTAR, IVC's online system that provides access to your registration and financial aid information.
-You can access WebSTAR from the Student Portal on the IVC website.
-If you need assistance, please visit the Student Services Lab in Room 1601.
+If you need assistance, please visit the IVC Financial Aid Lab in Room 1601.

-Depending on the time of year and whether the application was selected for verification, the process may take up to 6 weeks.
+Depending on the time of year and whether the application was selected for verification, the process may take up to 6 weeks once you have submitted all required documentation .
 Peak processing for IVC is between June and September of the award year.
 Complete your FAFSA and submit all required documentation early in the year for faster processing.

 Application status, award information, and notices are posted on your WebSTAR account.
 Communication is also sent to your IVC email account.
 Make sure to check your IVC email and WebSTAR regularly.